Into the White Night

-Into the White Night (白夜行, Byakuyako) is a 2010 Japanese film directed by Yoshihiro Fukagawa.
+Into the White Night (白夜行, Byakuyako) is a 2010 Japanese crime drama film directed by Yoshihiro Fukagawa.
 It was screened in the Main Programme of the Panorama section at the 61st Berlin International Film Festival.
-It is based on Journey Under the Midnight Sun, by Keigo Higashino.
+It is based on Journey Under the Midnight Sun by Keigo Higashino.

 Plot

 A pawn shop owner in Osaka is murdered, but due to a lack of conclusive evidence the police lists the man's death as a suicide.
 Detective Sasagaki, who investigated the case, can't forget the main suspect's daughter Yukiho (Maki Horikita) and the pawn shop owner's son Ryoji.

 As time goes by, more mysterious deaths surround Yukiho and Ryoji.
 Detective Sasagaki, still unable to let go of the pawn shop owner case, discovers startling details about Yukiho and Ryoji.